smithy-lang/smithy/designs/inline-io.md

 necessary to indicate what type of shape you’re making.
 Since operation inputs and outputs may only be structures, this isn’t necessary.

-### Default Names
+### Generated Names

 Inlined structures will have names generated for them if they aren’t provided.
-For inputs, the default name will be the name of the operation with an Input suffix.
-For outputs, the default name will be the name of the operation with an Output suffix.
+For inputs, the generated name will be the name of the operation with an `Input` suffix.
+For outputs, the default name will be the name of the operation with an `Output` suffix.

-The reason for providing a default name is that there’s rarely a better name than what is trivially generated.
+The reason for generating a name is that there’s rarely a better name than what is trivially generated.
 Therefore, requiring users to write it out is effectively pointless boilerplate.
 In AWS models, for instance, over 98% of operation input/output structures are named by suffixing the operation name.